+This project develops the measurement science necessary to support the widespread use of advanced power electronics to provided new functionality in the smart grid, as needed to support integration of new variable resources.
 The introduction of variable renewables, storage and microgrids into today's electrical grid requires conversion of electric power from one form to another (AC to/from DC and/or conversion between different voltage levels), and requires conditioning the power quality to what is needed by the subsystems being integrated.
 These functions are performed by Power Conditioning Systems (PCSs) that are a key enabler to utilizing renewables, storage and microgrids on a large scale.
-This project develops measurement methods for PCSs and associated high-megawatt power electronics technologies needed for these applications, and supports PCS performance standards development to provide smart grid interactive interfaces for these devices.
-The PCS grid applications supported include smart grid interfaces for individual renewable/clean energy and storage systems including plug-in vehicles used as storage, as well as microgrids, and DC circuits.
-A long term goal of this project is to demonstrate the interoperability of these devices in a building and campus scale microgrid demonstration at NIST.
+This project develops measurement methods for PCSs needed for these applications, and supports PCS performance standards development to provide smart gridinteractive interfaces for these devices.
+The PCS grid applications supported include smart grid interfaces for individual renewable/clean energy and storage systems including plugin vehicles used as storage, as well as microgrids, and DC circuits.
+A key goal of this project is to demonstrate interoperability of these devices in laboratory-emulated microgrid scenarios as a precursor to deployment in selected building and campus scale microgrid demonstrations at NIST.

-Objective: Establish standards and measurement methods for smart grid and microgrid PCSs and associated component technology needed to transition from today's low penetration of non-dispatchable intermittent renewable energy sources to the future high penetrations of dispatchable smart grid interactive distributed generators, storage, and microgrids by 2017.
+Objective - To establish standards and measurement methods for smart grid and microgrid Power Conditioning Systems needed to transition from today's low penetration of nondispatchable intermittent renewable energy sources to the future high penetrations of dispatchable smart grid-interactive distributed generators, storage, and microgrids.

-To accomplish the third task, the project is designing and constructing the Microgrid/PCS Interoperability Lab within NIST Smart Grid Testbed.
-The new lab will enable testing interoperability of PCS-based devices and controllers in microgrid scenarios.
-The lab will also include electrical interconnection and information exchange with devices and systems from other Smart Grid Projects located in adjacent labs.
-The Microgrid/PCS Interoperability lab is being configured to support four different scales of microgrids:
+The Microgrid/PCS Interoperability Testbed enables testing interoperability of PCS-based devices and controllers in microgrid scenarios.
+The lab also includes electrical interconnection and information exchange with devices and systems from other Smart Grid Projects located in adjacent labs withing the overall Smart Grid Testbed.
+The Microgrid/PCS Interoperability Testbed is being configured to support four different scales of microgrids:

 Each Thrust will consist of the following four phases: